Evotec-isRD/gnbr_nexus_comparison/README.md

 ## Dependencies
 The library dependencies are in "requirements.txt"

-By default, the code will run (executing from main.py) using data file dependencies that are a sub-set
+By default, the code will run (executing from main.py) using data file dependencies that are a subset of Evotec's "Nexus" small-molecule protein target interaction database.
+This is a ChEMBL subset: only small moelcules that are in ChEMBL that have a 'action_type' (mechanism of action between a small molecule and a protein) are included in the outputs.
+This subset is necessary because Nexus contains proprietary information, whereas ChEMBL data is freely available.

-There are several data files which are pre-requisites for the code to run.
+For running the code with the full Nexus data, there are several data files which are pre-requisites.
 Where appropriate the external links to these files are provided.
 These need to be downloaded toa  "./data" directory that will have to be created locally.
 1. From the [GNBR database (version 7 2019)](https://zenodo.org/record/3459420#.Y8pCz3bP2Uk) the files **'part-ii-dependency-paths-chemical-gene-sorted-with-themes.txt.gz'** and **'part-i-chemical-gene-path-theme-distributions.txt.gz'**.